epfl-ada/ada-2021-project-spaghetti-carbonada/README.md

 Members contribution:
 - Francesco Borg: preliminary data cleaning, loading of the dataset, Obama/Trump/Clinton/Biden comparison, definition of the metrics
-- Roberto Ceraolo: configuration of the API, preparation of the website, definition of the metrics
+- Roberto Ceraolo: configuration of the API, preparation of the website, setup of remote server for hosting the interactive map
 - Arturo Cerasi: graphical representations, merge with external datasets, comparison on the U. S. congress dataset
 - Roberto Minini: preliminary data cleaning, preparation of the website, comparisons